mandolyte/fo-experiments/README.md

     return 0.0, false // for floats
     return nil, false // for structs
 ```
 Go does not have a keyword that represents *any* zero value.
-Thus `nil` can't be used, which was my first "natural" attempt.
-To work around this I added a method to the `Node` type called `Value()` which returns the data value in the node.
-I can't, however, provide an error to the caller.
-This new method plus careful code to avoid empty `Node`s mitigated this issue - at least for this particular case.
-It would nicer to address this as part of a generics implementation.
-For example, suppose a new keyword named `zerovalue` was introduced, which is instantiated at compile time to a zero for integers, 0.0 for floats, "" for strings, and nil for structs.
-Then an error return would be simply `return zerovalue, false`.
+However, the construct `*new(T)` works.
+More on this at https://github.com/golang/go/issues/19642.

 *Observation #2* Once the generic port was done, it was trivial to use it for integers, floats, and strings.
 Worked perfectly and easy to understand and read.